unixpickle/Benchmarks/README.md

 |Python 3    |116.3     |
 |Python 2    |132.7     |

-*In the rolling average README, you will see an explanation of why C, Swift, and Java are so much faster than the rest*
+*In the rolling average README, you will see an explanation of why C and Swift are so much faster than the rest*

 # Fairness